 Prepare Your Own Meals

-If you get a room with a kitchenette staying at Disney Springs, or if you're willing to go to your Disney resort's microwave (they all have them, usually in the store or food court), you can plan to buy groceries and/or frozen meals and eat those.
+If you get a room with a kitchenette staying at Disney Springs (or a DVC property), or if you're willing to go to your Disney resort's microwave (they all have them, usually in the store or food court), you can plan to buy groceries and/or frozen meals and eat those.
 Again, we file this under high-effort low-savings.

 Use Discount Disney Gift Cards